billdueber/threach/README.markdown

 `threach` adds to the Enumerable module to provide a threaded version of whatever enumerator you throw at it (`each` by default).

+## Installation

+`threach` is on gemcutter, so you should just be able to do

+    gem install threach
+    # or jruby -S gem install threach

 ## Use

     # You like #each?
 You'll love...err..probably like #threach